openpracticelibrary/openpracticelibrary/content/practice/example-mapping.md

 ## When to use it?

-Example mapping should be used with a team and stakeholders as a tool to ensure that the team appropriately understands what is expected of the story.
-It gets the stakeholders involved in the development of acceptance criteria, and brings to light misunderstandings while discussing specific examples of business rules.
+Example mapping should be used when you have the right people in the room to be able to explain business rules and example scenarios, and a technical team that can ask the right questions about those rules.
+It should be used as a tool to ensure that the team appropriately understands what is expected of the story, and to get the stakeholders involved in the development of acceptance criteria.
+It also brings to light misunderstandings while discussing specific examples of business rules.

 ## How to do it?